micovo/smallprintf/README.md

-# smallprintf
+# Smallprintf
-smallprintf is a lightweigth ANSI C implementation of the classic GCC printf function optimalized for the microcontrolers
+Smallprintf is a lightweigth ANSI C implementation of the classic GCC printf function optimalized for the microcontrolers

 Main feature is putchar function passed into smallprintf as its input parameter
 <pre>uint16_t smallprintf(void (*small_putchar)(char), char * str, ...)</pre>